Airflow Management Through the Years – Part 3: Environmental Monitoring15 min read

-This is the 3rd installment of our 3 part series titled: The Evolution of Data Center Airflow Management.
+This is the 3rd installment of our 3-part series titled: Airflow Management Through the Years.
 To read the previous installment click here.

 As control and monitoring technologies became more sophisticated and widely deployed and the understanding of the relationship between good airflow management in the data center and operating efficiency gained traction, standards and best practice guidelines began to exploit the improved capabilities and growing sensitivity.
 For example, the 2008 ASHRAE TC9.9 environmental guidelines expanded the recommended range for server inlet temperatures to 64.4-80.6⁰F and then in 2011 established four categories of servers with allowable temperature ranges of 59-90⁰ up to 41-113⁰F, and further defined dew point levels for humidity and allowable rates of temperature change.